Sarah Latham

 The problem with originality

 While ChatGPT likely won’t provide identical word-for-word responses to every online user who asks the same question, the fundamental information and facts that are generated remain mostly the same.
 This means the internet now finds itself awash with swathes of almost identical content, sending Google’s algorithm into a tailspin as it tries to rank content that by appearance is perfectly optimised for SEO, but is in fact unoriginal.
-And originality has always been a critical factor in ranking well on Google.
+And originality and authenticity of voice has always been a critical factor in ranking well on Google.

 Tackling blank page anxiety